Bug report #12378

 "When zooming in and out, the labels get repositioned so that polygons that are only partially in your viewport, are still labelled."

 this is just an option that you can disable.
 And there is also an option "force point inside polygon".

-#2 Updated by Zoltan Szecsei almost 5 years ago
+#2 Updated by Zoltan Szecsei about 5 years ago

 - Assignee set to Giovanni Manghi

 The Centroid set to "Whole Polygon" removes the problem, but leaves the polygon (piece) unlabelled.

 The "Force Point Inside Polygon" seems to have no effect.